ElucidataInc/polly-docs/docs/OmixAtlas/OmixAtlas_Dashboard.md

 ### Card View

-Datasets are organized as a list of horizontal cards in this view.
-Each card includes a description of the dataset, followed by colored metadata tags that specify the dataset's properties.
+Datasets are organized as a list of horizontal cards in this view and each card includes a description of the dataset.
 Annotations supported by ontologies such as organism, disease, tissue, drug, cell type, and cell line are included in the metadata information.
 All of the datasets that are queryable and searchable on an OmixAtlas can be seen in card view at one glance.
 The search bar can be used to search for keywords that are present across source metadata (title, description, etc.) and curated metadata (such as drug, tissue, cell type, etc.).
 The search results can be narrowed down using the dynamic filtering options on the left side.

 ![Homepage](../img/OmixAtlas-Images/cardview.png) <center>Card View (A - Request a Dataset, B - Search Bar, C - Filter options, D - Collapsable filter, E - Switch between Card View and Table View, F - Sorting Function)</center>